 Meet your group in the city’s focal point, Plaça Catalunya, bright and early at 8.30am.
-From here you will head to Codorníu – a paradise for cava enthusiasts.
+From here you will head to Codorníu – a paradise for cava enthusiasts for a Codorníu wine tour.
 Cava (Spain´s answer to champagne) is an intrinsic aspect of the local culture, gastronomy and tradition, therefore where better to gain a comprehensive understanding of the sparkling wine than the world’s oldest and second largest cava producer worldwide.

 Following a brief wander around the site’s stunning grounds, your Codorníu guide will escort your group to the cellars.
 Boasting the largest underground cellars in the world, with a total 34 km of tunnels to store the cava, it truly is a spectacle and an impossible task to explore it all.
-Fortunately, an exhilarating ride on their cava train takes you through the vast space, as you weave your way through the thousands of cava bottles.
+Fortunately, an exhilarating ride on their cava train takes you through the vast space, as you weave your way through the thousands of cava bottles during this Codorníu wine tour.
 With your senses teased by the sight and smell of sparkling wine, sample two of their most popular products and enjoy a chilled glass of white and rose cava in their subterranean bar.